BA Project Guidelines

 · American attitudes about immigration

 We encourage and support all sociology students who wish to study abroad during their UChicago experience.
-If students are abroad during the required BA-Thesis Seminar, we ask that they participate remotely.
-This means: keeping up with the readings via Canvas, completing light assignments on-time, participating in the discussion boards, and attending office hours with your assigned preceptor as needed.
-For students who are abroad, participation in the BA seminar tends to be asynchronous, with the exception of meetings with their preceptor and faculty advisor.
-(Those meetings are occasional and, with advance notice, easy to schedule around time differences.)
-You may be prevented from registering for the BA Thesis Seminar during the quarter you are abroad; plan to participate while you’re away, but register for the seminar during one of the quarters you will be in residence.
+If students are abroad during the BA Seminar, we ask that they participate remotely.
+This means keeping up with the readings via Canvas, completing assignments on time, participating in the discussion boards, and attending office hours with your assigned preceptor as needed.